Shoes01/7DRL-2019/ROAD_MAP.md

 ### BUGS
 The targeting logic may reach outside the game_map index

+Using a skill does not end the player turn...

 Gaining a level while in the Targeting State sends conflicing messages to the game.state manager
 > I have used a skill, so it wants the state to be PLAYER_TURN
 > I have gained a level, so it wants the state to be LEVEL_UP